 Crassula perforata variegata ‘String of Buttons’ or ‘Necklace Vine’

 This variety is known for its cream-colored leaves with green and pink hues.
 It’s a slower growing variety and can reach up to 12 inches tall.
-Fun fact: Variegated plants are often more sensitive to sunlight and can burn easily, so be cautious with their light exposure.
+Fun fact: Variegated succulents are often more sensitive to sunlight and can burn easily, so be cautious with their light exposure.

 Crassula perforata ‘Giant Form’